rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-site-epistemic-considerations.md

 layout: post
 title: Some Epistemical Considerations for This Site
 date: 2022-02-21 12:00:00 -0500
+last_edit: 2022-02-26 17:00:00 -0500
 permalink: /cert_stat_impact/
-status: "Notes"
+status: "Draft"
 tags: [epistemics, site]
 image: /assets/images/hunting_scene_with_a_harbor_1970.17.103.jpg
+desc: "Here I describe the meaning of the metrics \"Certainty\", \"Status\", \"Importance\", and \"Impactfulness\" that I use on many of my posts; I also provide my motivation for including these metrics on this site."
 ---

-_Here I describe the meaning of the metrics "Certainty", "Status", "Importance", and "Impactfulness" that I use on many of my posts; I also provide my motivation for including these metrics._

 ## Certainty